Your Guide To The Lexus ES Hybrid Dashboard

 Hill-start assist: This feature helps you safely start the vehicle when you’re on an incline.
 You’ll know you’ve fully activated this tool because a buzzer will sound and you’ll see the slip indicator icon light up on the dashboard.

 Pre-collision system: You can turn this feature on or off using a switch.
 You’ll know if it’s disabled when you see the PCS warning light.

 Blind-spot monitor: This feature is controlled by a switch, which will light up when it’s enabled.
 You’ll also see lights on the side mirrors when the system detects activity in the blind spot.

 Rear cross-traffic alert: If the system senses that a car is approaching from either side of the rear of the vehicle, a buzzer will sound and the outside mirrors will illuminate too.

 Explore the Lexus ES Hybrid in Person

-When you’re ready to take the next step beyond reading Lexus ES 300h reviews and learning about dashboard signals, contact us.
+When you’re ready to take the next step beyond reading Lexus ES 300h reviews, learning about the Lexus ES 350 interior, and learning about dashboard signals, contact us.
 We’ll arrange a test drive or answer any lingering questions you have about the ES hybrid in person.